virtuocity/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 # 0x04.
 Loops, conditions and parsing
 ## Notes
 Run the following command to create an SSH key pair.
-You can leave the passphrase blank if you do not wish to
- "unlock" your key each time you use it:
+You can leave the passphrase blank if you do not wish to  "unlock" your key each time you use it:

+    ssh-keygen -t rsa

+    if [test_condition]
+    then
+    consequent_commands
+    fi

+loops start with do and end with done

 ## Links
 + Loops sample